robacarp/start.photos/README.md

-# A Photographic Start
+# Start.photos

-A WebExtension compatible with Firefox and Chrome to display pictures from a Photo Feed as a start page.
+A modern minimal browser extension to display SFW pictures on your new tab page.
+For both Firefox and Chrome.

 [Download for Firefox](https://addons.mozilla.org/firefox/addon/a-photographic-start/)